MTG/acousticbrainz-genre-dataset/README.md

 Note that the ground truth does not necessarily contain subgenre annotations for some recordings.
 Therefore, only recordings containing subgenres will be considered for the evaluation on the subgenre level.
 An example can be found in the [summaries of random baselines](baseline/).

+The test datasets used for evalution of all submissions do not include any groundtruth and have been anonymized.
+In addition, we provide validation sets previously used as the test set in the 2017 edition of the task and now available for participants for validation as a reference for benchmarking across all current and future editions of the task.

 [Evaluation scripts](https://github.com/multimediaeval/2018-AcousticBrainz-Genre-Task/tree/master/evaluation) are provided for development (accessible to registered participants).

 ## Working Notes and Overview Paper

 Please follow the general instructions for the working notes paper.
 Remember to cite the task overview paper in your working notes paper.
-A draft version of that paper is available here: <Link to be added when the test data is released>
+A draft version of that paper is available [here](https://github.com/multimediaeval/2018-AcousticBrainz-Genre-Task/blob/master/latex/acousticbrainz-genre-task-me18.pdf).

 ## Recommended Reading
 [1] Porter, A., Bogdanov, D., Kaye, R., Tsukanov, R., Serra, X. Acousticbrainz: a community platform for gathering music information obtained from audio.
 In Proceedings of the 16th International Society for Music Information Retrieval Conference.
 Málaga, Spain, 2015, 786-792.